Connemara County Galway, Ireland Travel Guide

 Always verify current operating hours and any travel advisories before your visit.

-A looped walking trail with historical significance, including the exact landing site of the first non-stop transatlantic flight in 1919 and Marconi’s wireless station remains.
+A looped walking trail with historical significance, including the specific landing site of the first non-stop transatlantic flight in 1919 and Marconi’s wireless station remains.

 Ruined remains of a Gothic Revival manor house built by John D'Arcy, founder of Clifden, overlooking Clifden Bay.
 Accessible via a walk from Clifden town.

 Filming locations from the iconic 1952 movie "The Quiet Man."
-Popular photo spots for fans; the cottage is now a small visitor attraction.
+Popular places for photos for fans; the cottage is now a small visitor attraction.

 Connemara's raw natural beauty features stunning landscapes and unique geological formations, offering many opportunities for appreciation.

 Ireland's only true fjord, stretching 16km (10 miles) inland.
-Take a boat tour from Leenane for stunning views.
+Take a boat a guided visit from Leenane for stunning views.

 Twin beaches near Roundstone unique for their white sand, composed entirely of crushed seashells.
 Excellent for swimming and walking.